gamified carbon tracking app redesign

 2

-Users felt deterred from engaging when presented with activities irrelevant to their interests and lifestyles.
+Users felt deterred from starting or sticking to activities when presented with activities irrelevant to their interests and lifestyles.

 3